Sebastian Hertner

-Sebastian Hertner (born 2 May 1991) is a German professional footballer who plays as a defender for Oberliga Hamburg club ETSV Hamburg.
+Sebastian Hertner (2 May 1991 – 21 December 2025) was a German professional footballer who played as a defender.
+Hertner spent his entire professional career in Germany, and played in the 2.
+Bundesliga for 1860 Munich, Erzgebirge Aue and Darmstadt 98.
+He was part of the German under-18 and under-19 youth national teams between 2008 and 2009.

+He died in a ski lift accident in Montenegro on 21 December 2025.

 Club career

 Early career

-Born in Leonberg, Hertner started his career at the academy of KSG Gerlingen, before joining the academy of VfB Stuttgart in 2005.
+Born on 2 May 1991 in Leonberg, Hertner started his career at the academy of KSG Gerlingen, before joining the academy of VfB Stuttgart in 2005.
 In the summer of 2009, Hertner joined VfB Stuttgart II for the 2009–10 season.
 Over three years, he made 65 appearances for Stuttgart II, scoring once.
-He joined FC Schalke 04 II in 2012, making 35 appearances in the Regionalliga West where he was the captain.
+He joined Schalke 04 II in 2012, making 35 appearances in the Regionalliga West where he was the captain.

 1860 Munich

-After a season at FC Schalke 04 II, Hertner joined TSV 1860 Munich on a three-year contract.
-In a friendly match against FC St. Gallen in July 2013, Hertner tore a muscle in his left thigh, meaning he missed the first game of the season against FC St. Pauli.
+After a season at Schalke 04 II, Hertner joined 1860 Munich on a three-year contract.
+In a friendly match against St. Gallen in July 2013, Hertner tore a muscle in his left thigh, meaning he missed the first game of the season against FC St. Pauli.
 He made his debut for 1860 Munich, coming on as a half-time substitute for Grzegorz Wojtkowiak in a DFB-Pokal 4–3 penalties victory over 1.
 FC Heidenheim, following a 1–1 draw.
 Over the course of the 2013–14 season, he made 21 league appearances in the 2.
 Bundesliga, whilst he made just one league appearance in the 2014–15 season before leaving on loan.